tldr-pages/tldr/pages/linux/cpufreq-info.md

 `cpufreq-info -c {{cpu_number}}`

-- Show the allowed minimum, maximum CPU frequency:
+- Show the allowed minimum and maximum CPU frequency:

 `cpufreq-info -l`

-- Show the curcurrent minimum, maximum CPU frequency and policy in table format:
+- Show the current minimum and maximum CPU frequency and policy in table format:

 `cpufreq-info -o`